reskinder/Rev-Foundation-Project/Project Summary Info.md

 ## Project Summary Info
-Project: A library of books I've read and am currently reading
-- Python & MySQL
+Project: A library of books I've read and am currently reading using Python & MySQL

 - 6 Tables
   - Ebook -- 51 books